-This Pimp My System project was submitted by AHA member Chris Allen.
+This homebrew system project was submitted by AHA member Chris Allen.
 Calling Nashville, Tenn. home, Allen has immersed himself in the vibrant homebrew and craft beer community in Music City, and is dedicated to mastering the art and science of beer making.

 My success in homebrewing comes from my desire to create and build things.
 I am a perfectionist and take hobbies to their extreme.
 I didn’t always want to homebrew, but always enjoyed drinking great craft beer with my wife, her family and friends.